xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 ### 7.1.1 Simple broadcasting with Subject

-The simplest subject implementation is `Subject<T>`, which serves as a simple broadcaster, as shown in figure 7.2.
+The simplest subject implementation is `Subject<'T>`, which serves as a simple broadcaster, as shown in figure 7.2.
 This type adds no behavior around the received notification.
 Each observed notification is broadcast to the observers without any additional processing.
-This is why it makes `Subject<T>` a good fit for a backing field to an observable that's exposed by your class.
+This is why it makes `Subject<'T>` a good fit for a backing field to an observable that's exposed by your class.
 All you need to do is tell it to push notifications from various methods in the class (such as the shopping cart that needs to notify parts of the application that it has changed).

-Figure 7.2 `Subject<T>` is a broadcaster.
+Figure 7.2 `Subject<'T>` is a broadcaster.
 Each notification it observes is broadcast to its observers.

-Because `Subject<T>` is an observer, it exposes the `OnNext`, `OnCompleted`, and `OnError` methods, so when they're called, the same methods are called on all the observers.
+Because `Subject<'T>` is an observer, it exposes the `OnNext`, `OnCompleted`, and `OnError` methods, so when they're called, the same methods are called on all the observers.
 You can manually signal a subject to emit notifications by calling its exposed methods.

 This example uses a subject to publish two notifications to two observers and then completes: